K12-Analytics-Engineering/dagster/README.md

 This repository contains Dagster code to move data from an Ed-Fi API into Google Cloud Storage and from there materializes the data into various data marts in Google BigQuery.
 This is a common ELT architecture where raw data is extracted from a source system and stored in a data lake (extract and load).
 From there transformation happens to turn that data into datasets built out for use in analytics.

 > **Note**
-> The Ed-Fi Data Standard is well defined and used across many organizations.
+> This is not a plug and play piece of software.
+It requires you to learn python and SQL, and modify this code.
+The Ed-Fi Data Standard is well defined and used across many organizations.
 This is done to provide vendors with a common API surface for which to build API clients against.
 Analytics is different.
 Analytics is more personal.
 This code is meant to provide you with a strong foundational layer for your analytics layer.
 You **should** modify the dbt data models to allow for your dims and facts to represent your context.
-This is not a plug and play piece of software.
-You are expected to learn python and SQL, and modify this code.

 ## Development Environment
 Let's start by running Dagster locally on your machine.
-This is referred to as your `dev` environment.
+This is referred to as your `development` environment.
 This is where you can make changes to the code and iterate quickly.
-Once you have a version of the code that's working well, that gets run in production and that's what your reports and dashboards are built from.
+Once you have a version of the code that's working well, Dagster can be deployed to any cloud environment via a variety of methods.

 This Dagster code has been tested on a Mac and on a PC running Ubuntu via WSL2.
 Setup guides have been created for [Mac](https://github.com/K12-Analytics-Engineering/bootcamp/blob/main/docs/mac_setup_guide.md) and [Windows](https://github.com/K12-Analytics-Engineering/bootcamp/blob/main/docs/pc_setup_guide.md).
-These setup guides are meant to be opinionated to ensure that you're set up with a development workflow that doesn't hinder your ability to write code and iterate quickly.
+These setup guides are meant to be opinionated to ensure that you are set up with a development workflow that doesn't hinder your ability to write code and iterate quickly.

 The dagster and dbt repositories in this GitHub organization are meant to be used together.
 Click the *Use this template* button on both repositories to make a copy into your personal GitHub and clone both to your local machine.